The Plastic Paradigm, a New Thought Provoking Thriller About Greed and the Darker Side of Plastic Pollution

 “Yes, please.
 What is your question?”

 “Excellent question.
-I have no crystal ball — I wish that I did, but I don’t.
-But I do have data projections that show that if current production and waste management trends were to continue, roughly 12,000 metric tons of plastic waste would be in landfills or the natural environment by 2050.
-And when I say natural environment, I count the seas and oceans within that.”
+I have no crystal ball – I wish that I did.
+But I do have data projections that show that if current production and waste management trends were to continue, then roughly twelve thousand metric tons of plastic waste would be in landfills or the natural environment by 2050.”

 The audience was silent, taking in the scale of what the doctor had just stated.